desmondwong1215/tp/docs/DeveloperGuide.md

     1. Close the app if it is running.

-    1. Navigate to the data folder (typically located at data/addressbook.json).
+    1. Navigate to the data folder (located at data/addressbook.json or data/coursebook.json).

-    1. Delete the addressbook.json file.
+    1. Delete the addressbook.json and/or coursebook.json file.

     1. Relaunch the app.